 The City of Pensacola, located in Escambia County, and is not only a popular place to live, but also a popular tourist destination.
 The City of Pensacola has a permanent population of approximately 55,000 residents.
 However, the number of people in the city limits during working days and evenings is significantly higher.
 An estimated 100,000 vehicles traverse city limits daily as motorists travel to and from work, shopping, errands, etc. Additional traffic is projected during tourist season as residents and tourists head to area beaches and attractions.
 The daily traffic can be more than 250,000 vehicles during holidays and the summer months.
 One example of the drastic increases of population, and the influx of such, was with a recent three-day event at the Pensacola Bay Center in Downtown Pensacola that drew over 40,000 people during the few days.
 Another event, the Sunbelt Basketball Tournament draws thousands of people from the entire southeastern United States for multiple days, to enjoy the City of Pensacola.
-The Pensacola Police Department sees the influx of tourists safe with extra enforcement shifts geared at reducing traffic statistics.
+The Pensacola Police Department sees the influx of tourism daily, to include the traffic problems associated with it, but we know we can keep the citizens and tourists safe with extra enforcement shifts geared at reducing traffic statistics.
 It should also be noted, the City of Pensacola is the largest city in the panhandle of Florida, from the Alabama state line to Tallahassee.
 Thus, almost anyone traveling the area from out of state, and those within state, come to Pensacola because it is the hub for this area of the state.